wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/node/deploy/env-dev.md

 If you only wish to whitelist the CorDapps but not copy them to each node then run with the `--copy-cordapps=No` option.

 {{< /note >}}
-The CorDapp JARs will be hashed and scanned for `Contract` classes.
+The CorDapp `.jar` files will be hashed and scanned for `Contract` classes.
 These contract class implementations will become part of the whitelisted contracts in the network parameters (see `NetworkParameters.whitelistedContractImplementations` [network map](../../network/network-map.html)).

-By default the Bootstrapper will whitelist all the contracts found in the unsigned CorDapp JARs (a JAR file not signed by jarSigner tool).
-Whitelisted contracts are checked by *Zone constraints*, while contract classes from signed JARs will be checked by *Signature constraints*.
-To prevent certain contracts from unsigned JARs from being whitelisted, add their fully qualified class name in the `exclude_whitelist.txt`.
+By default the Bootstrapper will whitelist all the contracts found in the unsigned CorDapp `.jar` files (a `.jar` file not signed by jarSigner tool).
+Whitelisted contracts are checked by *Zone constraints*, while contract classes from signed `.jar` files will be checked by *Signature constraints*.
+To prevent certain contracts from unsigned `.jar` files from being whitelisted, add their fully qualified class name in the `exclude_whitelist.txt`.
 These will instead use the more restrictive `HashAttachmentConstraint`.
-To add certain contracts from signed JARs to whitelist, add their fully qualified class name in the `include_whitelist.txt`.
+To add certain contracts from signed `.jar` files to whitelist, add their fully qualified class name in the `include_whitelist.txt`.
 Refer to [API contract constraints](../../cordapps/api-contract-constraints.html) to understand the implication of different constraint types before adding `exclude_whitelist.txt` or `include_whitelist.txt` files.

-The `exclude_whitelist.txt` and `include_whitelist.txt` files should be in the same root directory as the CorDapp JAR files.
+The `exclude_whitelist.txt` and `include_whitelist.txt` files should be in the same root directory as the CorDapp `.jar` files.

 For example: